 Pairings: I drank a Polotmavý Speciál, but I guess a Vienna Lager, a Dunkles, maybe even a Bock or a Mild or a not too hoppy Ale would do the job just fine.
 Besides, of course, a good Rauch or any other smoked beer you may happen to have.

 And while I was writing the above I realised how good this food is for these World Cup days.
-You don't need much time to prepare, you can have it ready to roast since the morning or the day before.
-When the preliminary bollocks mandatory before every game starts, you can put it in the oven and it won't need much attention, other than going a couple of times to baste it, and it will be ready on the plates by the time the second half starts.
+You don't need much time to prepare it, you can have it ready to roast since the morning or the day before.
+When the preliminary bollocks, mandatory before every game start, you can put it in the oven and it won't need much attention, other than going a couple of times to baste it, and it will be ready on the plates by the time the second half starts.

 Na Zdraví! a Dobrou Chuť!